vic1707/vic1707/resume.md

 _A web application allowing a complete view & management of every team and individual's skills set/calendar/resume/certifications etc..._

-**Stack**: Typescript/Javascript, Angular (v1.3 & v16.0), PHP, MongoDB
+**Stack:** Typescript/Javascript, Angular (v1.3 & v16.0), PHP, MongoDB

 ##### _⚓ Missions:_

 Dockerization of the dev setup, leading to a significant speedup for the onboarding process of new developers.
-Participate in the complete rewrite of the legacy frontend (AngularJS v1.3 -> Angular v16) while maintaining and contributing to the original application.
+Participate in the complete rewrite of the legacy frontend (AngularJS v1.3 → Angular v16) while maintaining and contributing to the original application.

 #### <img src="https://www.oney.fr/favicon.ico" /> [ONEY](https://www.oney.fr) · HIVE · (Fullstack Typescript)

 _One of ONEY's in-house project management application._

-**Stack**: Typescript, Angular, NestJS, MongoDB
+**Stack:** Typescript, Angular, NestJS, MongoDB

 ##### _⚓ Missions:_